 Based on the beneficial ownership of our capital stock as of September 15, 2019, our executive officers and directors, together with holders of 5% or more of our capital stock before this offering and their respective affiliates, will beneficially own approximately 65.4% of our common stock immediately after the closing of this offering without giving effect to any additional purchases by these holders in the offering and assuming no exercise of the underwriters option to purchase additional shares.
-Certain of our executive officers, directors and holders of 5% or more of our capital stock before this offering, and their respective affiliates, have expressed indications of interest to purchase up to approximately \$30.0 million of our common stock in this offering and, if these holders purchase the full amount for which they have expressed non-binding indications of interest, their beneficial ownership immediately after the closing of this offering would increase to 71.8%, based on an assumed initial public offering price of \$13.00 per share.
+Certain of our executive officers, directors and holders of 5% or more of our capital stock before this offering, and their respective affiliates, have agreed to purchase approximately \$15.7 million of our common stock in this offering and their beneficial ownership immediately after the closing of this offering will increase to 71.5%.
 As a result, these stockholders, if acting together, will continue to have significant influence over the outcome of corporate actions requiring stockholder approval, including the election of directors, any merger, consolidation or sale of all or substantially all of our assets and any other significant corporate transaction.